 Guava seeds have a high amount of dietary fibres that help with gastrointestinal issues such as constipation.
 Most of households in Guadeloupe Archipelago know that the leaves possess some therapeutic properties.
 If you want to stop and cure diarrhoea or fever, a tea with the leaves will do the job.

 The fruit is quite low in calories and fats but carry various vital vitamins, minerals, and antioxidant.

 It is also a good source of energy, dietary fibres, and vitamins such as vitamin A, vitamin C, niacin, vitamin B6, folate, thiamine, and riboflavin.
 The naturally high content of vitamin C in guavas is four times higher than the content found in oranges.

 It also contains essential minerals like copper, manganese and potassium.

-Considered as a Superfruit, Guava offers numerous health benefits.
-Here is a list of amazing benefits you will be appreciative of when consuming it:
+Guava is a superfruit that offers numerous health benefits.
+To sum up, here is a list of amazing benefits you will be appreciative of when consuming it:

 - Boost the immune system

 - Improve complexion and anti-ageing properties

 - Improve eyesight